Augry2/WebServicesAndIntegrationsFirstLab/README.md

 # WebServicesAndIntegrationsFirstLab
-first lab assignment for the Web Services And Integrations course on ITHS
+first lab assignment for the Web Services And Integrations course on ITHS.
+The program is a simple console app where the user is asked to input a value in SEK and is then prompted to select to exchange it to either dollar or euro.

 After cloning the project make sure to enable " add dependencies with '' provided '' scope to classpath " for the main class in the consumer module